 A different version of invitation letter was sent to schools to distribute to appropriately aged TD children [Appendix C].
 Stamped self-addressed envelopes were included for consent forms to be returned prior to direct contact, in agreement with ethical protocol.
 [Appendix D].
 All participants or their parents signed a consent form.
 Versions were available for adults without capacity for consent; parents would sign a 'Consultee Declaration Form' [Appendix E].

 An information sheet included brief information on the VICON motion capture system with VICON Nexus software.
 The purpose and processes of the research were explained, as well as the potential benefits of another diagnostic tool.
 No risks were identified for the participant, and full right to withdraw was made explicit.
 Contact details were provided.
 Different versions of the information sheets [Appendix F] were written according to the age of the participant, their capacity to consent status and whether they were in the Typically Developing group or the group with High Functioning Autism.
 An easy-read informative leaflet was compiled [Appendix G] by Ms Oonagh Eason, describing the VICON Motion Capture System.
 This was distributed to all potential HFA and TD participants.
-After participants, and parents of TD participants.
-Participants were sent a follow up letter explaining the findings of the study [Appendix I] and a letter was sent to the participants' GPs to inform them of their participation [Appendix J].
+After participantion, debrief forms were distributed [Appendix H], with a version for parents, adult participants, and parents of TD participants.
+Participants were sent a follow up letter explaining the findings of the study [Appendix I] and a letter was sent to the participants' GPs to inform them of their patient's participation [Appendix J].